-This Cajun Honey Butter Grilled Salmon is a spicy and sweet seafood option that’s ready in 15 minutes.
-The salmon is moist and meaty, cooks up nice and flaky, and then is topped with a melt-in-your-mouth, slightly spicy honey butter that sends your tastebuds to the moon!
+This Cajun grilled salmon recipe is a sweet-and-spicy seafood meal that’s ready in just 15 minutes.
+The salmon is moist and flaky and topped with a melt-in-your-mouth honey butter that is bursting with flavor!

 I love making my own spice blends.
 It’s a good way to use up some of those dry spices you have laying around (who needs that much paprika, anyway?), and, once it’s made, cuts down on seasoning time in the future.
 Plus, spice blends will keep in your pantry just as long as the individual spices themselves, so you can use them again and again to season poultry, beef, seafood, potatoes, veggies — you name it.